harrislam1/vehicleInsurance_EDA/README.md

 EDA on Canadian vehicle insurance data set

 * Excel file with three sheets is included:
-First Sheet contains instructions
+First Sheet contains instructions.
-Second and Third Sheet are data
+Second and third sheets are the raw data.

-* GoogleColab Notebook file includes report and code
+* GoogleColab Notebook file includes report, code, and analysis.